Annaly Capital And CYS Investments: MBS Pricing For Q2 2017 (Includes Current BV Projections)

 Due to the constant fluctuations of mortgage interest rates/U.S. Treasury yields, a growing number of readers have asked that I periodically provide this specific analysis showing how changes in MBS pricing directly impact the mortgage real estate investment trust (mREIT) sector.
 I believe providing more timely articles of this nature allows readers the ability to pursue more active investing strategies in times of heightened volatility to either enhance one's total return or minimize one's total losses.

 In addition, I will also include some general (and at times specific) impacts the recent fixed-rate agency MBS pricing movements had on certain mREIT companies.
 This will typically focus on (but is not limited to) the following fixed-rate agency mREIT companies: 1) AGNC Investment Corp.
 (NASDAQ:AGNC); 2) Arlington Asset Investment Corp.
 (NYSE:AI); 3) ARMOUR Residential REIT Inc. (NYSE:ARR); 4) Cherry Hill Mortgage Investment Corp.
-(NYSE:CHMI); 5) CYS Investments Inc. (NYSE:CYS); 6) Annaly Capital Management Inc. (NYSE:NLY); and 7) Orchid Island Capital Inc. (NYSE:ORC).
-In addition, the following hybrid mREIT companies had at least a modest portion of each company's investment portfolio in fixed-rate agency MBS: 1) Dynex Capital Inc. (NYSE:DX); 2) Invesco Mortgage Capital Inc. (NYSE:IVR); 3) MFA Financial Inc. (NYSE:MFA); 4) AG Mortgage Investment Trust Inc. (NYSE:MITT); 5) MTGE Investment Corp.
+(NYSE:CHMI); 5) CYS Investments, Inc. (NYSE:CYS); 6) Annaly Capital Management, Inc. (NYSE:NLY); and 7) Orchid Island Capital Inc. (NYSE:ORC).
+In addition, the following hybrid mREIT companies had at least a modest portion of each company's investment portfolio in fixed-rate agency MBS: 1) Dynex Capital Inc. (NYSE:DX); 2) Invesco Mortgage Capital Inc. (NYSE:IVR); 3) MFA Financial, Inc. (NYSE:MFA); 4) AG Mortgage Investment Trust, Inc. (NYSE:MITT); 5) MTGE Investment Corp.
 (NASDAQ:MTGE); 6) Two Harbors Investment Corp.
 (NYSE:TWO); and 7) Western Asset Mortgage Capital Corp.
 (NYSE:WMC).
 As such, the analysis below is not solely applicable to one company but more so the fixed-rate agency/hybrid mREIT sector as a whole.

 Side Note: Technically speaking, several years ago AI changed its "entity status" from a REIT to a C-Corp. per the Internal Revenue Code ("IRC").
 However, AI still maintained many "mREIT-like characteristics" including the type of investments held by the company and the amount of dividend distributions paid to shareholders.